tschissler/ESP32Demos/04-AzureIotHub/README.md

 For this demo the F1: Free tier should be sufficient.

 In the IoT Hub create a new device.

+Update the following parameter from code:
-Use the connectionString in your code to define the device you want to connect to (line 27).
-Also set the WiFi parameters accordingly.
+- \<WiFi-SSID> : The SSID of the WiFi you want to connect to
+- \<WiFi_Password> : The WiFi password
+- \<IoTHubConnectionString> : The connection string of your device.
+You can copy this one from the parameters of your device in the Azure portal.

 In the Azure Portal change the Device Twin to change the color of the LED